XeduR/Solar2D-Projects/README.md

 #### autotile*
 autotile is a light-weight and fast module that uses bitwise tile index to automatically place correct tiles on a map.
 Uses Blob tileset (47 tile tileset).
 The project has a simple UI and comes with a tileset template.

+#### screen*
+A simple table containing fully dynamic coordinate and related values for displays of any size and aspect ratio to simplify creating and managing UI.

+#### Speed Test* (A fully functional game made with Corona in less than 150 lines of code.)
+A simple speed tester game with flashing lights where the goal is to keep tapping the lights in the correct sequence for as long as possible.
+Features simple graphics, visual effects and score tracking.

+#### Runners* (A fully functional game made with Corona in less than 100 lines of code.)
+A game where the goal is to keep the runners from escaping by reaching the bottom of the screen.
+Features simple graphics, animations and score tracking.

+#### Dodger* (A fully functional game made with Corona in less than 50 lines of code.)
+A game with minimal vector art where the goal is to keep the ball afloat for as long as possible without hitting the moving platforms.

 ---

 ### Closing remarks